ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Magnesium?

-How much Magnesium should I take daily?
+How much Magnesium should I take?

 Ready to formulate with Magnesium?